chop249/zap2it-GuideScraping/readme.md

 docker run -v ${PWD}:/guide zap2it
 </pre>
 Running the script like this will read zap2itconfig.ini from the host current directory and output the .xmltv files to the host current directory.

+FEB-02-2023 (chop249)
+Added server support for Plex and tivimate.
+The file will be served at http://your.local.ip.address:8080/xmlguide.xmltv REQUIRES Flask.